osmlab/maproulette/README.md

     python bin/make_secret.py

-Create a configuration file.
-Start by copying the example and modify as needed:
+Have a look at the configuration defaults at `maproulette/config/__init__.py` and adapt as needed.

-    cp maproulette/maproulette.cfg.example maproulette/maproulette.cfg

 Generate the database tables:

     python manage.py create_db

-If you're developing, you may want to load a test challenge with 1000 sample tasks:
+If you're developing, you may want to load some test challenges and tasks:

     bin/load_fixtures.py

-And run the server:
+Finally, run the server:

     python manage.py runserver